A SIMPLE FLOOR PLAN

 Appliances such as the fridge (REF) and dishwasher (D.W.).
 Are labelled for clarity and the units are mapped out with simple line structures.

 This in essence, is all that a kitchen planning exercise is all about.
 It is a working diagram of the elements that go towards making up the kitchen.

-So, with the use of just shapes, labels and lines we too can make up a floor plan for our kitchen.
-The only difference is we will also be using an added dimension of labelling with the use of scale.
+So, with the use of just shapes, labels and lines.
+We too can make up a floor plan for our kitchen.
+The only difference is we will also be using an added dimension of labelling.
+Along with the use of scale.

-But have you really got bottomless pit of money or a spare six months to learn how to use these programs properly?
-Especially when, once we have got the hang of it, we can do the initial drawing on paper within about half an hour?
+But have you really got a bottomless pit of money?
+Or a spare six months to learn how to use these programs properly?
+Especially when, once we have got the hang of it.
+We can do the initial drawing on paper within about half an hour?